 Overly complex cocktails a-plenty these days

-Truth be told, this particular establishment was not the first time that I had experienced such a thing, as other new breed cocktail and mixology bars have seemingly made the mistake of failing to have approachable options for a younger, inexperienced, and at times female clientele.
+Truth be told, this particular establishment was not the first time that I had experienced such a thing, as other new breed cocktail and mixology bars have failed to offer an approachable options or few for a younger, inexperienced, and at times female clientele.

 Though a Woodchip-Smoked Manhattan or a Chengdu Boulevardier may be great alcohol-forward cocktails for an experienced imbiber, it’s often not all that well-received by someone who is newish to cocktails.”

-As for myself, yes, I do enjoy a well made craft cocktail and will seek out a good Vieux Carré or Bronx cocktail – but I also enjoy the sweet and frivolous sometimes too.
-Nowadays it seems that every bar has to stock five types of sweet vermouth and thirty different obscure Italian digestifs, but a simple bottle of crème de menthe is seen as strictly taboo for some reason.
+As for myself, yes, I do enjoy a well made craft cocktail and will seek out a good Vieux Carré or Bronx cocktail – but I also enjoy sweet and frivolous things at times as well.
+Nowadays it seems that most bars have to stock five different types of sweet vermouth and thirty different obscure Italian digestifs, but a simple bottle of crème de menthe or blue Curacao is seen as strictly taboo for some reason.

-Though I appreciate that a particular bartender has gone to the lengths of brining his own cocktail onions for my Gibson, how about my date who just wants a Stinger?
-Lately I’m finding more and more that mixologist bartenders are running the risk of getting overly fetishistic over their ingredients, and at times seem to develop a tunnel vision-like focus on only particular classic cocktails or creating their own version of them.
+Though I appreciate that a particular bartender has gone to the lengths of brining his own cocktail onions for my Gibson, how about my date who just wants a Cosmopolitan simply because she saw it on Sex and the City?
+Lately I’m finding more and more that mixologist bartenders are running the risk of getting overly fetishistic over their ingredients, and at times seem to develop tunnel vision-like focus on only particular classic cocktails or creating their own version of them.

-I’m not saying that all bars have to go down the TGI Fridays route of blended sugar piles, but if you’re going to source out some obscure ingredients try a bottle of Crème de Noyaux to make a Pink Squirrel.
+I’m not saying that all bars have to go down the TGI Fridays route of blended sugar piles, but if you’re going to source out some obscure ingredients try a bottle of Crème de Noyaux to craft a fun Pink Squirrel.

 A Pink Squirrel Cocktail on a bar